 This product is contraindicated in individuals with known hypersensitivity to the product, or any of its components.

 Not to be used in children under the age of 12 years.

 This product should not be used for persistent or chronic cough, such as occurs with asthma, or where cough is accompanied by excessive secretions, unless directed by a physician.

 Caution should be exercised when using the product in the presence of severe renal or severe hepatic impairment, [See Pharmacokinetics].

 Contains 3.5 g of glucose and 1 g of sucrose per 5 ml.
 This should be taken into account in patients with diabetes mellitus.

 Patients with rare hereditary problems of fructose intolerance, glucose-galactose malabsorption or sucrase-isomaltase insufficiency should not take this medicine.

-This medicine contains 0.7 mg of alcohol (ethanol) in each 5 ml dose.
-The amount in a 5 ml dose of this medicine is equivalent to less than 1 ml beer or wine.
+This medicine contains 197 mg of alcohol (ethanol) in each 5 ml.
+The amount in 5 ml of this medicine is equivalent to less than 5 ml beer or 2 ml wine.
 The small amount of alcohol in this medicine will not have any noticeable effects.

-This medicinal product contains 16.43 mg sodium per 5 ml dose, equivalent to 0.82% of the WHO recommended maximum daily intake of 2 g sodium for an adult.
+This medicinal product contains 16.43 mg sodium per 5 ml, equivalent to 0.82% of the WHO recommended maximum daily intake of 2 g sodium for an adult.

-This medicine contains 8.4 mg benzoate salt in each 5 ml dose which is equivalent to 1.68 mg/1 ml.
+This medicine contains 10 mg sodium benzoate (E 211) in each 5 ml.